Overview

 Walking & Hiking

-The reserve is criss‑crossed by informal boardwalks and low‑impact paths that allow walkers to experience the blanket‑bog landscape up close.
-A popular 4 km loop starts at the Cahersavane Bridge car park, follows the riverbank through the hummock‑pool mosaic, and returns via a track that skirts the northern edge of Lough Currane.
-The route is suitable for most fitness levels, though the terrain can be boggy after rain.
-Detailed GPX files and offline maps are available on the ActiveME app and the Ordnance Survey 1:50 000 series (Map No 83).
+The reserve is criss-crossed by informal boardwalks and low-impact paths that let visitors experience the blanket-bog landscape up close.
+A popular 4 km loop starts at the Cahersavane Bridge car park, follows the riverbank through the hummock-pool mosaic, and returns via a track that skirts the northern edge of Lough Currane.
+The route is suitable for most fitness levels, though the ground can be waterlogged after heavy rain.
+Sturdy footwear is recommended.
+Detailed GPX files and offline maps are available on the ActiveME app, and the area is well covered by Ordnance Survey 1:50 000 series Map No. 83.

 Flora & Fauna